workaato/docs/docs/tools.md

 ## Building recipes

 Tools for building recipes are often associated with connectors, triggers, and actions that users can select while building recipes.
-For example, setting up a lookup table in tools will allow the use of actions in the recipe which adds, removes, or updates the lookup table using the connector in a recipe.
+For example, setting up a lookup table in tools will allow the use of actions in the recipe that add, remove, or update the lookup table using the connector in a recipe.

 ![Using lookup table](~@img/features/tools/add-entry-to-lookup-table.png)
 *Using the add entry action in a recipe creates new row in an existing lookup table*